gbv/cocoda-versions/README.md

     restart: unless-stopped
 ```

 In the bind mount `./data/cocoda`, the static files of all Cocoda instances will be placed (to prevent rebuilding them every time).
-In that folder, you can also specify custom Cocoda configurations as `{instance-name}.json`.
-These will be built in addition to the defined `TAGS`.
-Custom configurations will use branch `master` by default; a different branch for a particular instance can be specific inside its configuration file as `_branch`.

 A special tag `all` can be used to build ALL existing Cocoda versions, plus branches `dev` and `master`.
 This can be used to provide a history of old Cocoda versions.